Table of Contents

 What is dysphagia?

-Dysphagia (say: “dis-fage-ee-uh”) means difficulty swallowing.
-People who have dysphagia have pain when they swallow solid foods, liquids or saliva, or may not be able to swallow at all.
+Dysphagia means difficulty swallowing.
+People who have dysphagia have trouble swallowing solid foods, liquids, or saliva.
+They may not be able to swallow at all.
+Dysphagia can make it hard to take in enough calories and fluids to keep your body working properly.

 What are the symptoms of dysphagia?

-If you have dysphagia, you may also have some of the following symptoms:
+If you have dysphagia, you may have some of the following symptoms:

 - Coughing up food